idexx-labs/.github/.github/ISSUE_TEMPLATE/devops_sec_report.md

 ---

 **Description:**
-A clear and concise description of the vulnerability and how it was discovered.
+A concise description of what the identified incident is and its potential impact.

-**Acceptance:**
-- [ ] Acceptance Criteria
-- [ ] Acceptance Criteria
-- [ ] Acceptance Criteria

-**Implementation Notes:**
-A clear and concise description of any implementation details to be considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Rationale:**
+A set of reasons or a logical basis for the course of action.

+**Remediation:**
+What actions you are taking (or have taken) to fix the incident.